 Yannick van de Velde (Belgium)

-Lubov Aroutiounian (Russia)
+Lubov Aroutiounian (Belgium)

 Professor of piano at Tchaikovsky Music School, jury member of several international competitions.
 Finished Superior National Conservatory Tchaïkovsky of Moscow.
 Concerts and festivals in numerous countries in Europe and North America: Wiener Konzerthaus in Austria, Salle Cortot in Paris, concert Room of the Tchaïkovsky Conservatory of Moscow and Fine Arts Palace of Brussels.
 Projects with the National Orchestra of Belgium, Moravia (Czech Republic) and Chamber Ochestra of Praha.
 Accompanist for renowned competitions like the International Music Competition Queen Elisabeth of Belgium, and the International Competition Yehudi Menuhin in the UK.